perscamden/asylum_diary/README_2.md

 <pre>Sensed danger in Hong Kong
 Tried to volunteer for Ukraine but got no response.
 Considering everything happened afterwards and back then, the email address could also be fake.
 Or anyhow, the email reached the persecutors.
-Sought asylum in Lithuainia.
+Sought asylum in Lithuainia.give
 Went so far as to tell them about all the money I had, whether accessible or not, and how I planned to spend my money, which wasn't much, to establish my life in Lithuania.
-Got treated as horse shit, harassed, insulted, damaged for more than one year.
+Got treated as horse shit, harassed and insulted since the beginning and later suffered health damage.
+All while not being able get any proper information.
+Much like now in the UK.
+The interview could have come in weeks or a maximum of 6 months.
+But it then became 10 months, 10 months became 1 year, 1 year and 3 months... when I left, it had been 22 months.
 Tried to get a job when allowed.
 Apparently, the businesses were told not to hire me.
 Got more then 10 pages of a decision that contained unacceptable non-sense that made me decide to appeal even though I planned to accept whatever originally.
 Realised even the appeal was fake.